myzhang1029/penguin-rs/PROTOCOL.md

 UDP datagrams.

 #### Logical TCP Stream Tunneling
+- **Client-Initiated Logical TCP Streams**:
+  A "forward" connection is established by the client to the server.

-Logical TCP streams are initiated by the client.
-The client MUST send a stream frame with the `Syn` operation code and the stream ID set to a unique 16-bit unsigned integer in network byte order.
-The data of the frame MUST be a 32-bit unsigned integer in network byte order (`rwnd`), a 16-bit unsigned integer in network byte order (`dest_port`), a variable-length UTF-8 string (`dest_host`).
+  To establish a forward connection, the client MUST send a stream frame with the `Con` operation code, an unique source port, and a destination port of zero (0).

+  The data of the frame MUST be a 32-bit unsigned integer in network byte order (`rwnd`), a 16-bit unsigned integer in network byte order (`targer_port`), and a variable-length UTF-8 string (`targer_host`).

-`rwnd` is the maximum number of frames the client can buffer. `dest_port` and `dest_host` are the target port and host of the TCP stream.
+  `rwnd` is the maximum number of frames the client can buffer. `targer_port` and `targer_host` are the target port and host of the TCP stream.

-Upon receiving the `Syn` frame, the server MUST send a stream frame with the `Syn` operation code containing the same stream ID, The data of the frame MUST be a 32-bit unsigned integer in network byte order representing the maximum number of frames the server can buffer.
+  Upon receiving the `Con` frame, the server MUST send a stream frame with the `Ack` operation code, the destination port set to the source port of the `Con` frame, and the source port set to a unique 16-bit unsigned integer.

+  The data of the frame MUST be a 32-bit unsigned integer in network byte order representing the maximum number of frames the server can buffer.

   Both ends SHOULD save the `rwnd` value associated with that stream for later use.

+- **Client Bind Requests**: The client MAY request the server to listen on a specific port and forward incoming connections to the client.
+This is done by sending a stream frame with the `Bnd` operation code.
+The data of the frame MUST be a 16-bit unsigned integer in network byte order representing the port number on which the server should listen for incoming connections and a variable-length UTF-8 string representing the IP address or hostname the server should bind to.

+  The source port of the `Bnd` frame MUST be a unique 16-bit unsigned integer chosen by the client allocated from the same port space as the source ports for normal stream frames.
+The destination port of the `Bnd` frame MUST be set to zero (0).

+  Upon receiving the `Bnd` frame, the server MAY reply with a stream frame with the `Rst` operation code if it cannot honour the bind request (for example, if the requested port is already in use, the requested address is invalid, or the server is not configured to allow bind requests).
+However, if the bind request is successfully honoured, the server MUST reply with a stream frame with the `Fin` operation code.
+The destination port of the `Fin` frame MUST be set to the source port of the `Bnd` frame, and the source port is ignored.

+  The source port of the `Bnd` frame is only used for the purpose of the request and does not persist beyond the `Bnd` - `Rst`/`Fin` exchange.
+  After the completion of the `Bnd` - `Rst`/`Fin` exchange, this port is free to be used for other logical TCP streams.

+- **Server-Initiated Logical TCP Streams**:
+  A server-initiated logical TCP stream is established by the server in response to a connection to a port previously established by a client using the `Bnd` operation.
+When the server receives a connection on the bound port, it MUST establish a logical TCP stream by sending a stream frame with the `Con` operation code.
+The source port of this `Con` frame MUST be a unique 16-bit unsigned integer in network byte order chosen by the server, and the destination port MUST be set to zero (0).
+The data of the frame MUST include:
+  - A 32-bit unsigned integer in network byte order representing the maximum number of frames (`rwnd`) the server can buffer for this logical stream,
+  - A 16-bit unsigned integer in network byte order representing the target port in the original `Bnd` request, and
+  - A variable-length UTF-8 string representing the target host in the original `Bnd` request.

+  Upon receiving this `Con` frame, the client MUST reply with a stream frame with the `Ack` operation code in the same manner as described in the "Client-Initiated Logical TCP Streams" section.

+- **Logical Stream Operations**:
   After the logical stream is established, the client and server MAY send data in a frame with the `Psh` operation code.
 However, one end MUST NOT send more than the corresponding `rwnd` frames before receiving an `Ack` frame from the other end.

   Either end MAY send a frame with the `Ack` operation code, with which the sender acknowledges the receipt of a certain number of frames as a 32-bit unsigned integer in network byte order in the data of the frame.
 Upon receiving an `Ack` frame, the receiver MUST increase its corresponding `rwnd` by the value in the data of the frame.
 One end MUST send an `Ack` frame when it processes `rwnd` frames from the other end after sending the last `Ack` frame.
 However, implementations MAY send `Ack` frames more frequently to, for example, reduce blocking delay in anticipation of frequent writing.

+  An implementation MAY choose to send `Ack` with a larger `rwnd` value than what is advertised initially in the `Con` frame.
+This allows the sender to increase the `rwnd` dynamically based on the network conditions and the receiver's ability to process frames.

   Either end MAY send a frame with the `Fin` operation code, with which the sender indicates that it will not send any more data.
 When both ends send a `Fin` frame, the logical stream is closed.

   Either end MAY send a frame with the `Rst` operation code, with which the sender indicates that it either received a frame with an invalid stream ID or an abrupt closure of that logical stream.
 When either end sends a `Rst` frame, the logical stream is closed.

   Since the underlying WebSocket connection is reliable, there is no need to acknowledge the receipt of a frame.
 Therefore, the use of the `Ack` frame is only for flow control of `Psh` frames.

 #### UDP Datagram Forwarding
 The client MAY send a datagram frame to forward a UDP datagram.
 The client